Useful Information for New Undergraduates

 INFORMATION FROM COLLEGE

-Welcome Letter from the Senior Tutor: you should already have received a confirmation letter from the Senior Tutor, but it is also available here.
+Welcome Letter from the Senior Tutor: you should already have received a confirmation letter from the Senior Tutor by email.
+If you have not received it please email our Admissions Office.

 Academic Briefing from the Senior Tutor: some key information from the the Senior Tutor on studying at Brasenose is available here.